 This size puts a Malshi at the upper size range for a Maltese and at the lower end of the size range for a Shih Tzu.

-Do Malshi Dogs Look More Like Maltese or Shih Tzu?
+Do They Look More Maltese or Shih Tzu?

 When I look at pictures of purebred Maltese dogs, I think they look a lot like my Malshi.
 The same thing happens when I look at pictures of purebred Shih Tzu dogs- they also resemble my Malshi.
 Overall, I think my Malshi probably looks more like a Maltese, but she definitely has strong features from both parent breeds.

-From the Maltese, I think the Malshi cross gets their black eyes, black nose, and white fur.
-From the Shih Tzu, Malshis get some of their brown and white fur coloring, their longer fur, and the shape of their eyes and face.
+From the Maltese, I think the Malshi cross gets its black eyes, black nose, and white fur.
+Malshis get some of their brown and white fur coloring, fur length, and the shape of their eyes and face from the Shih Tzu.

 The Malshi Personality